manan6465-crypto/MyPharmacySystem/README.md

 # Pharmacy Management System

-A collaborative Java project designed to automate pharmacy inventory
+A collaborative Java project designed to